persepolisdm/Persepolis-WebExtension/README.md

 Forked from [uget-chrome-wrapper](https://github.com/slgobinath/uget-chrome-wrapper)

 -----
-# Persepolis Chrome Wrapper
+# Persepolis WebExtension
-Integrate Persepolis Download Manager with Google Chrome and chromium.
-With this tool, Persepolis Download Manager can interrupt and catch your downloads from Google Chrome and Chromium.
+Integrate Persepolis Download Manager with Chrome\Chromium\FireFox\Opera and any other WebExtension standard browser.
+With this tool, Persepolis Download Manager can interrupt and catch your downloads browsers or download many links at once.

 For more details, visit [Persepolis Github Page](https://github.com/persepolisdm/persepolis)